The Questions Will Come

 Are You Ready?

 I trust the Holy Spirit to give me the words to say when I need to say them (Luke 12:12).
-But I also know God wants us to choose to prepare, learn and grow.
+I also know God wants us to prepare, learn, and grow.

 “Apply your heart to instruction and your ears to words of knowledge.”
 (Proverbs 23:12)